allanlinzhou/allanlinzhou/README.md

 - ⚡ I'm an incoming student placement on the Red Bull Formula 1 team on the Electronics and Powertrains team.
 - 🔭 I’m currently part of the University of Toronto Formula SAE Electric team, where we design and manufacture Formula-style electric racecar for international design competitions.
 - 🌱 I’m currently interested in power and control electronics, embedded systems, and electric powertrains.
+- ✨ Check out my latest work at [allanlinzhou.com](https://allanlinzhou.com/)!

 📫 Feel free to reach me at:
 - allan.zhou@mail.utoronto.ca